JZenon13/marvel-maniacs/README.md

 ### `Stretch Goals`

-● an infinite scroll from the exorbitant amount of characters in the universe
+● an infinite scroll for the exorbitant amount of characters in the universe

 ● login capabilities to store data of past teams